ZGorlock/FuzzyRegex/README.md

 # FuzzyRegex
-2012 - Fuzzy regex pattern matching and capturing.
+Fuzzy Regex Pattern Matching and Capturing

-## Combines the matching and capturing power of Regex with the comparison power of the Levenshtein Distance algorithm.
+## Combines the matching and capturing power of Regex with the comparison power of the Levenshtein Distance algorithm

-### Match strings to patterns and extract variables even if the input text does not match the pattern exactly.
-For example:
+### Match strings to patterns and extract variables even if the input text does not match the pattern exactly:

 __Pattern:__ "my name is ¿ and I am ¿ years old"